-Angela Harris was raised in the rural Chilcotin region of BC, Canada, where hunting, fishing and venturing out in to the wilderness were the norm.
-Her Dad and Grandpa ran the trap line in the winter months and their sawmill in the summer, while her mom managed the home front.
+Angela Harris was raised in the rural Chilcotin region of BC, Canada.
+Her Dad and Grandpa ran the trap line in the winter months and a sawmill in the summer, while her mom managed the home front.

 The smell of wood smoke, sawdust, beaver bait and diesel filled the air and the sounds of Tom T Hall, The Carter Family, George Jones, Kitty Wells and Patsy Montana echoed through the walls.
 Harris was drawn to those sweet sounds of harmony and the simplicity of the melody and lyrics and began singing along, learning all the yodeling and harmony parts to as many Classic Country, Bluegrass and Folk albums that she could.

 At the early age of 9 she began singing harmonies for her mother, who was a well-known singer and songwriter in BC at the time, and by the time she was 13, she was strumming her mom's 12-string guitar and writing songs.
 Upon graduating from high school, she was fronting her first band and performing her original songs.

 With a passion for songwriting and a burning desire to hone her craft, Angela ventured off to Nashville, TN in 1992 and lived the Nashville experience for the 10 years that followed.
 In keeping a firm plant on her ever-evolving roots and authentic sound, she began building a strong network in that Mecca of Country and singing on demos for other songwriters.
 In the year 2000 she moved to the big city of Vancouver, BC with her three daughters, released her debut album, and began developing her music career as a professional recording artist and songwriter.